 Questions?
 Need more information?
 Contact Serap Rada, assistant director of graduate studies.

-Here are the application requirements for Merrill College's Master's in Journalism and Master of Arts in Journalism programs:
+Here are the application requirements for Merrill College's Master's in Journalism, Master of Arts in Journalism, and Master of Professional Studies in Data Journalism programs:

 - Three writing samples